cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 # Get Identity

-Identity API is used for query information about an address on blockchain network.
-You can retrieve an address's domain name, indexed following & followers list using the following GraphQL query.
+Identity API is used for querying information about an address on the blockchain network.
+You can retrieve an address's domain name, indexed following & followers list using the GraphQL query shown below.
 ## Structure

 The general pattern of Identity query is: